|TensorFlow 2 version||View source on GitHub|

 Replica context vs. Cross-replica context

-A replica context applies when we are in some function that is being called
+replica context is when we are in some function that is being called once

 useful for calling